 Arena Overture: Although the bulk of this piece was written in 2012 after a summer of Olympic and Paralympic excitement, the main melody started life as a folk tune called ‘The Heron’, written and arranged for violin trio by Alison Rowley at the English Acoustic Collective Summer School in Gloucestershire in July 2011.

 Journey’s End: Inspired by John McCrae’s poem In Flander’s Fields, this tribute to the fallen of World War I was premiered at LSO St Luke’s in London after being chosen by Sound and Music (formerly SPNM) as an example of the best in youth music.
 It has since been performed by the Essex Concert Orchestra, the South Essex Youth Symphony Orchestra, Cambridge University’s Orchestra On The Hill and the Morris Orchestra at Cecil Sharp House.
-The sound file below contains extracts from a live recording of the chamber ensemble arrangement:

 The Night Before Christmas: An uplifting narrated setting of the popular seasonal poem, ‘Twas The Night Before Christmas.
 Written in 2010, this has been performed twice by the South Essex Youth Symphony Orchestra at their annual Christmas concert.